 How to Uninstall Google Play Store

-1. How to Disable Play Store
+1. Disable Play Store

-2. Go to Apps (App & notifications), and under All apps, tap on “Google Play Store.”
+- Go to “Apps” (or “App & notifications” on some phones), and under “All apps,” tap on “Google Play Store.”

-2. How to Uninstall Google Play Store Updates
+2. Uninstall Google Play Store Updates

-3. Tap on the three-dot icon at the top and select “Uninstall updates” from the menu.
+- Tap on the three-dot icon at the top and select “Uninstall updates” from the menu.

 How to Reinstall Google Play Store

-2. Enable Google Play Store
+1. Enable Google Play Store

-3. Update Manually
+3. Update Play Store Manually

-1. Open the Google Play Store app.
+- Open the Google Play Store app on your phone.

 4. Install or Update Play Store Manually Using APK

-3. Tap on the Google Play Store.
-Scroll down to find various versions.
-Tap on the version compatible with your phone and hit the Download icon.
+- On the next screen, scroll down to find variants of the current version.
+Tap on the version compatible with your phone and hit the “Download APK” button.

 Frequently Asked Questions

-3. Can I force stop the Google Play Store?
+Can I force stop the Google Play Store?

-Yes, you can force stop the Play Store by going to “Settings -> Apps -> Google Play Store.”
+Yes.
+Force stop the Play Store by going to “Settings -> Apps -> Google Play Store.”
 Hit the “Force stop” button.